 1. Best for user testing and research: Maze

-UX researchers and designers use a variety of tools to perform the many tasks included in their workflow.
+UX researchers and designers use a variety of tools to perform the many tasks included in their business workflow processes.
 It all starts with research.
 Before you design anything, you need to know who you are designing it for.
 The main goal of a designer is to build the right buyer persona.

 The top-trending tool for user testing these days is Maze.
 This is a rapid, versatile, and simple-to-use platform that can easily convert prototypes into actionable insights.
 It integrates with Figma, Marvel, Adobe XD, InVision, and Sketch, which makes it simple to import your prototypes once you have the design idea in hand.